apache/gravitino/docs/how-to-test.md

 ## Docker test environment

-Some integration test cases depend on the Gravitino CI Docker environment.
+Some integration test cases depend on the Gravitino CI Docker image.

-If an integration test relies on the specific Gravitino CI Docker environment, you need to set the `@tag(gravitino-docker-it)` annotation in the test class.
+If an integration test relies on the specific Gravitino CI Docker image, you need to set the `@tag(gravitino-docker-it)` annotation in the test class.
 For example, the `integration-test/src/test/.../CatalogHiveIT.java` test needs to connect to the `datastrato/gravitino-ci-hive` Docker container for testing the Hive data source.